 The 12 top health insurance companies, reviewed!

-The top 12 health insurance companies make up just over 50 percent of revenue in the American health insurance market.
-They collect roughly $515 billion in premiums – the monthly price you pay to stay on a plan – each year.
+The top 12 health insurance companies make up about 50 percent of revenue in the American health insurance market.
+They collect roughly $552 billion in premiums – the monthly price you pay to stay on a plan – each year.
 You can decide which health insurer is best.

 - Kaiser Permanente is made up of health systems.
 As the largest HMO in the country, they maintain their own doctors offices and hospitals.

 - You visit Kaiser’s company-owned doctors and facilities in exchange for increased efficiency.

 - Per our design expert: “their logo is very old school.
 You can’t see the lines inside from far away!”

 - J.D.
 Power ranking: highest overall experience in California, Colorado, Maryland, Oregon, Washington, South Atlantic region, Virginia.
 KP has more wins than any other company this year.